suderman/nixos/modules/nixos/secrets/README.md

-# Secrets configuration for NixOS hosts
+# Secrets configuration for NixOS

 Use [agenix](https://github.com/ryantm/agenix) to encrypt/decrypt
 files for use in NixOS configuration.